icecolbeveridge/is_this_normal/README.md

 [^3]: You would usually expect a CDF to start from the lowest values and move to the highest.
 Doing it backwards is what gives a good log fit.

 To finish: I note that I haven't found (or looked for) any evidence that the distribution isn't lognormal -- I think I'd expect a curve in that case.

+## The code

+... should run like:

+    python main.py

+This is hacked-together code for my own interest.
+You are welcome to play with it.
+Let me know if it breaks, but I can't promise to fix it.